Handyman Services for Seniors: Expert Guide to Safe Home Repairs

 Cost shouldn't prevent seniors from getting necessary repairs.
 Medicaid waivers, VA grants, and free programs exist.
 Many seniors qualify but don't know it.

-These services do more than fix physical problems.
-They let seniors maintain dignity and independence.
-The right support helps older adults stay safe in the homes they cherish for years to come.
+These services do more than fix what's broken.
+They let older adults hold on to their dignity and independence, and stay safe in the homes they have built their lives around.

 Common handyman jobs for seniors